ignasipuch/pelissimo/README.md

    * <b> 2.4 strain:</b> Directory with the code related to the calculation of the Ligand Internal Energy (LInEn).

-     * **2.4.1. linen.py**: Script to calculate LInEN with a PELE simulation of the ligand.
+     * **2.4.1. ligand.py**: Script to calculate strain and entropy with a PELE simulation of the ligand.

 ## Examples